 Agana is a high-content wolf-dog which means she looks and acts like a wolf, but has some dog in her history.
 We don’t know her exact age, but we rescued her in 2014 when she was at least 7 years-old.

 Before we rescued Agana, she lived with her sister Anole.
 After Anole passed away, she lived alone in a small cage for 2 years.
-Agana now lives with high-content wolf-dog, Kota, and they are crazy about each other.
+For several years Agana lived with high-content wolfdog, Kota, and the two were crazy about each other.
+Kota has since passed away and Agana now lives with high-content wolfdog, Mowgli, and the two are becoming a very close pair.
 All our rescues are spayed and neutered, but life is better with a friend.

 Likes & Dislikes

 Agana loves splashing in her pond and trying to catch the ravens that are brave enough to try to snatch food crumbs from her enclosure.
 She’s a pretty good hunter, so we hope that the ravens learn to steer clear of Agana.